schlopp96/PyLoadBar/README.md

 ## Contact

-- If you have any questions, comments, or concerns that cannot be alleviated through the [project's GitHub repository](https://github.com/schlopp96/PyLoadBar), please feel free to contact me through my email address:
+- If you have any questions, comments, or concerns that cannot be addressed through the [project's GitHub repository](https://github.com/schlopp96/PyLoadBar), please feel free to contact me through my email address:

   - `schloppdaddy@gmail.com`

+---